Last Updated on

-Filled with both dried and fresh ingredients to support the immune system, get digestive juices flowing and warm you up from inside out — this nourishing tonic is both easy to make and versatile in its uses!
+Filled with both dried and fresh ingredients to support the immune system, get digestive juices flowing and warm you up from inside out — this nourishing fire tonic recipe is both easy to make and versatile in its uses!

 What Is Fire Cider?

 Fire Cider is a folk tonic brought to fame by the amazing herbalist Rosemary Gladstar.
 It is an infused vinegar filled with a variety of herbs, spices and superfoods known to provide an array of health benefits.
+Bonus: it tastes amazing!

 - Take 1-2 tablespoons up to four times a day to keep sickness at bay or to speed up recovery processes.
+It also helps with circulation, regulating digestion and has strong anti-inflammatory properties.

 - Combine with a favorite oil for a delicious salad dressing or bread dip.

-- Mix into water or smoothies.
+- Mix into water, juice or smoothies.

 - Incorporate into mocktails or cocktails.